Inklingo

 posible

-Use this for general situations where something can happen, can be done, or is feasible, without implying a strong likelihood or a specific future risk.
+Use this for general situations where something can happen or be done, indicating feasibility or opportunity.

 A cheerful small child wearing bright red boots easily stepping across a narrow, shallow blue stream from one grassy bank to the other, symbolizing an achievable action.